 The brain is like Velcro for negative experiences, but Teflon for positive ones — Rick Hanson

+The purpose of our brain is to help us survive, not to make us happy.
+What does this mean exactly?
 We are biologically wired to focus much more on a threat than on something good that happens in our life.
 Think about it.
 When you do the same thing well 10 times and you screw it up once, what experience will you remember? 😉

-How can we counteract this negative bias?
+How can one counteract this negative bias?
 A very effective way consists in making being grateful a habit by keeping a gratitude journal, where you list daily 3 to 5 things you are grateful for on that day.
 Try to notice the small things that you normally take for granted: the warmth of the sun, the call of a friend, a good coffee, a good night sleep, and so on.
 You can also try to pick something different everyday.

 Remember, it is important to establish a daily practice because the way you rewire your brain is through repeating an action or a thought over and over again.
 If you are not a very methodical person, set a reminder on your mobile phone or leave the journal on your pillow.
 What if you forget to stay committed for one or more days?
 Do not beat yourself up!
 Just accept it and start again.
 Simple, right? 🙂